Resources and help for those dealing with abandonment, insecurity and self-doubt - the issues that face those who are abandoned.

 Subaortic Stenosis is a tightness just below the aortic valve in the heart that releases blood.
 Read more to learn about Subaortic Stenosis.

-Find out how to see a substance abuse relapse coming and get help and support.
+Find out how to see a substance abuse relapse coming and get help and support for drug abuse relapse

 Information on the challenges facing those who have been incarcerated and are attempting to reenter society, plus resources and links to programs.